 Christmas Day death of Howard County woman ruled a homicide

 Dec.
-27—The Christmas Day death of a Howard County woman has been ruled a homicide.
+28—The Christmas Day death of a Howard County woman has been ruled a homicide.

 Pamela K. Hunter, 73, died of injuries "consistent" with blunt force trauma, according to a preliminary autopsy report by the Howard County Coroner's Office.
 The final determination is pending toxicology and laboratory results.